JaneliaSciComp/zarrcade/README.md

 bin/import.py -d /root/data/dir -c mycollection
 ```

 This will automatically create a local Sqlite database containing a Zarrcade **collection** named "mycollection" and populate it with information about the images in the specified directory.

-By default, this will also create MIPs and thumbnails for each image in a folder named `.zarrcade` within the root data directory.
-You can change this location by setting the `--aux-path` parameter.
-You can disable the creation of MIPs and thumbnails by setting the `--no-aux` flag.
-The brightness of the MIPs can be adjusted using the `--p-lower` and `--p-upper` parameters.
+By default, this will also create MIPs and thumbnails for each image in `./static/.zarrcade`.

 To add extra metadata about the images, you can provide a CSV file with the `-i` flag: